Richard Baxter: The English Civil War and Commonwealth

 Baxter's connexion with the Parliamentary army was a very characteristic one.
 He joined it that he might, if possible, contract the growth of sectaries in that field, and maintain the cause of constitutional government in opposition to republican tendencies of the time.
 He regretted that he had not previously accepted Oliver Cromwell's offer to become chaplain to the Ironsides.
 Cromwell avoided him; but Baxter, having to preach before him after he had assumed the Protectorship, chose for his subject the old topic of the divisions of the church, and in subsequent interviews argued with him about liberty of conscience, and even defended the monarchy he had subverted.
 This contact with Cromwell occurred when Baxter was summoned to London to assist in settling "the fundamentals of religion".

 In 1647, Baxter was staying at the home of Lady Rouse, wife of Sir Thomas Rouse, 1st Baronet, of Rous Lench, Worcestershire.
 There, though debilitated by illness, he wrote the most of a major work, The Saints' Everlasting Rest (1650).

 On his recovery he returned to Kidderminster, where he also became a prominent political leader.
 His sensitive conscience led him into conflict with almost all the contending parties in state and church.
 An all-day debate on 1 January 1650, with John Tombes at Bewdley was attended by about 1500 people on each side and ended in confused disorder.

 During this period he campaigned for the establishment of a new university in Shrewsbury to serve Wales, utilising buildings that were then used by Shrewsbury School.
-This fell through due to lack of funding prevented success, and the premises subsequently became Shrewsbury town library.
+Lack of funding prevented success, and the premises ultimately became Shrewsbury town library.